-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retirement Estimate Document Redesign the Retire ement Estin nate and Benef it Election form to make it more informative and user-friendly.
-FY 2017-18 со EO, LS, MS, SY Current Update Significant progre Significant progress has been completed on the creation of a new retirement application and s application and supporting materials.
-The new document was scheduled to be tested in early 20 ested in early 2020.
-However, testing was delayed due to COVID-19 and the temporary closure emporary closure of the MSC.
-Once we reopen the MSC, we will revisit the time frame for beta tes frame for beta testing.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retirement University: Course 1 Design and implem ent an onlir ne course on th e retirement b enefit options.
-FY 2017-18 со BE, DR, EO, LS, MS, RH, SY Current Update Communications and Meml per Services finalized the f irst three segme ents of the course that addre esses the t op options ch osen by men nbers: Unmodifi ed, Unmodified Plus, shortly after the la production for the videos by the end '
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retirement Estimate Document Redesign the Retire ement Estir nate and Benef it Election form n to make it more informative and user-friendly.
+FY 2017-18 СО EO, LS, MS, SY Current Update Significant progre ess has be en completed d on the creat ion of a new ret tirement application and s upporting materials.
+Th e new docum ent was schedu uled to be tested in early 20 temporary closure 5 frame for beta tes Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retirement University: Course 1 Design and implem ent an onli ne course on th ne retirement b enefit options.
+FY 2017-18 СО BE, DR, EO, LS, MS, RH, SY Current Update Communications and Mem ber Services finalized the f irst three segm ents of the course that addre esses the top options ch nosen by men nbers: Unmodif ied, Unmodified Plus, shortly after the launch of the new site.
+Communications is scheduling the production for the remaining options, 2 and 3.
+We anticipate publication of these videos by the end of the first quarter of FY 2022-2023.